derbyjs/derby/index.md

 Options may also specify Redis configuration options within a `redis` object.
 The Redis options can include the `port`, `host`, and `parser` arguments passed to [node-redis's](https://github.com/mranney/node_redis) createClient method.
 It can also include the number of the Redis database to select via the `db` option.

+If multiple stores are used, each should have its own Redis DB for maintaining its own transaction journal.
+If multiple stores are used on the same port, they should use Socket.IO namespaces to avoid conflicts.

 ## Creating models

 Derby provides a model when calling application routes.
 On the server, it creates an empty model from the `store` associated with an app.
 When the server renders the page, the model is serialized.
 It is then reinitialized into the same state on the client.
 This model object is passed to the `app.ready()` callback and app routes rendered on the client.